-ASO, or App Store Optimization, is the process of optimizing mobile apps and games to maximize the visibility and improve the conversion rate to install.
+ASO, or App Store Optimization, is the process of optimizing mobile apps and games to maximize visibility and improve the conversion rate to install.
 It is sometimes called an “App Store SEO” because of its similarity with Search Engine Optimization, but technically, ASO is not only about visibility in search, but also about conversion rate optimization.

 It’s important to remark that ASO is not “SEO”.
 SEO for Google Play exists, but although it’s related, it’s not the same thing.